Hiring Manager Resources - I Have A General Question

 - Are the restrictions temporary or permanent?

 - Are you able to informally accommodate the employee to return to his/ her job?
+For instance a Special Education Trainee cannot be returned to work as clerical employee, they must be able to perform the core duties of his/her classification.

 Contacting of the people mentioned above will help to resolve difficult situations promptly so the employee’s rights are protected as well as ensuring the location’s ability to provide continuity of service.